 ExchangeDefender whitelist / trusted sender database also contains addresses that we've confirmed to be legitimate, as well as trusted databases from your IT department and domain / organization administrators.

-Using a blacklist in combination with Delete SureSPAM action will automatically drop messages from those senders at the gateway without a trace.
+Using a blacklist in combination with Delete SureSPAM action will automatically delete messages from those senders before it is processed by ExchangeDefender.
 This configuration, while supported, eliminates our ability to do effective support troubleshooting for missing messages.

 ExchangeDefender Phishing Firewall (EPF) automatically secures inbound mail by rewriting HTML links so they are forced through our firewall when you click on them in Outlook, Gmail, or any web-enabled email application.